 Treating TGCT

-There is no official treatment guidelines for TGCT.
-However, surgical resection remains the most common treatment approach (1,2).
+In 2022, a group of TGCT experts came together and created a consensus document of the treatments for localized and diffuse TGCT (1).
+Surgical resection remains the most common treatment approach (2,3).
 There is no current consensus on the type of surgery or the technique that is best suited for TGCT patients.
 Each patient’s disease should be evaluated on an individual basis with their healthcare provider.
-It is important to note that while there is no guideline on the treatment of TGCT, surgery can be curative.
-Particularly, localized TGCT can be cured when complete tumor resection is possible.
-However, complete removal of tumor(s) in diffuse TGCT remains difficult and other treatment options or surgical techniques may be considered.
-This is because diffuse TGCT can be aggressive and infiltrate the surrounding tissue inside and outside the affected joint, thus, it can be more difficult to treat (3,4).
+Additionally, when a patient has a high risk of surgical complications, lack of prospective benefit from surgery, or has had prior recurrences, the patient may benefit from a medication.
+It is important to note that while there is no standard treatment pathway for TGCT, surgery can be curative.
+Particularly, localized/nodular TGCT can be cured when complete removal of the tumor (complete synovectomy) is possible.
+However, complete removal of tumor(s) in diffuse TGCT remains difficult and other treatment options, such as medications, may be considered.
+This is because diffuse TGCT can be aggressive and infiltrate the surrounding tissue inside and outside the affected joint, thus, it can be more difficult to treat (4,5).
+Treatment should be patient-centric and determined based on consultation with your healthcare team.

 For patients with recurrent or inoperable TGCT, common in diffuse disease, a team based approach is critical.
-Due to the high recurrence rates for diffuse TGCT patients, many treatment options may be explored.
-Academic institutions, such as research centers and large cancer centers, may be a source of expertise in these situations (5).
-These institutions often specialize in rare tumors, as they have specialized oncologists and orthopedic oncologists that are capable of providing long-term support.
+Due to the high recurrence rates for patients with diffuse TGCT, many treatment options may be explored.
+Academic institutions, such as research centers and large cancer centers, may be a source of expertise in these situations (6).
+Noteworthy, studies suggests that initial surgery within an expert center has lower recurrence rates (44%) compared to the recurrence rates of patients treated outside these expert centers (92%) (7).
+This is likely because these institutions specialize in rare tumors, as they have specialized oncologists and orthopedic oncologists that are capable of providing long-term support.

 References